-Our 2017 kicks-off at 8pm on Wednesday 4th January with Sing Street.
+Our 2017 season continues at 8pm on Wednesday 25th January with I, Daniel Blake.

 Some comments on CFS from last season's members: